JohanDegraeve/PCBackupUI/README.md

 Java FX is downloaded here (use the correct operating system and architecture and download the SDK): https://gluonhq.com/products/javafx/

-Extract the zip and copy all jars to a lib folder
+Extract the zip and copy all jars to a lib folder - make sure also the subfolders bin and legal are there (next to lib)

 Add all jars (10 in total) in the (to create after cloning the project) lib folder